-Resonance: A Framework for Philanthropic Transformation is a guide to support you and your philanthropic organization in reducing extractive practices and increasing regenerative practices.
+Resonance: A Framework for Philanthropic Transformation is a guide to support you and your philanthropic organization in accelerating a Just Transition by reducing extractive practices and increasing regenerative practices.

 Developed by Justice Funders & The Resonance Collaborative